-6.1 Applying due diligence.
-Sections 17 & 18 POCA and the 4MLD require that all new depositing remote gambling customers are subject to an Enhanced Due Diligence (EDD) process "as soon as practicable" and "on a risk sensitive basis" (A.14(1) 4MLD/S.13, S.17 & S.18 POCA).
-EDD is 'Basic' Customer Due Diligence (BDD - see below) plus at least one additional due diligence measure.
+- Applying due diligence.
+Sections 17 & 18 POCA require that all new depositing remote gambling customers are subject to an Enhanced Due Diligence (EDD) process "as soon as practicable" taking a "risk-based approach" (S.13, S.17 & S.18 POCA).
+EDD is Customer Due Diligence (CDD see below) plus at least one additional due diligence measure.
 EDD must be initiated at the point of registration, or deposit following registration, usually by way of background electronic identification methods and may be completed as part of or subsequent to registration by electronic or customer facing 'manual' methods.
-S.18 deals specifically with the EDD requirements for non-face-to-face customers.
+S.18 deals specifically with the EDD requirements for non-face-to-face customers. - Customer differentiation.

-6.2 Customer differentiation.
 All Licence Holders should be able to demonstrate that they are able to identify and differentiate between higher and lower risk customers following registration, by both 'value' and 'velocity' of transactions and activities.
 This means that the minimum EDD measures may be applied in non-problematic areas, but proportionately more EDD measures and responses should be applied in recognised problematic areas or when intervention triggers are reached.
-In this context, minimum measures must be taken to mean the minimum required to meet EDD standards.

-6.3 'Basic' Customer Due Diligence (BDD).
-Without excluding other considerations addressed in this document, the level of initial Customer Due Diligence described in the 4MLD and S.10 POCA is 'Basic' customer due diligence (BDD) and not Enhanced customer due diligence.
-BDD is the two stage process of first obtaining the required personal identification details of the prospective customer (name, address, date of birth) using an effective and reliable customer registration process, and then verifying that identity using 'reliable and independent' means, including databases, documents or other supplementary methods of confirming/assuring identity.
-S.10 and S.11 POCA and Article 13 of the 4MLD indicate that this level of customer due diligence is the start of the due diligence process.
-Completing BDD is necessary but not sufficient 'clearance' for remote gambling customers.
-BDD actions must be recorded and retained beyond the lifetime of the account.

-6.4 'Enhanced' Customer Due Diligence (EDD).
-S.17 & 18 POCA and the 4MLD require all remote gambling customers to be subject to an EDD process if they make a deposit.
-Historically, (S.18 of POCA and the 3MLD) indicated that EDD is Basic Due Diligence, plus an additional third stage, that includes:
+In this context, minimum measures must be taken to mean the minimum required to meet EDD standards. - Customer Due Diligence (CDD).
+Without excluding other considerations addressed in this document, Customer Due Diligence as described in S.10 POCA is an initial step in customer due diligence (CDD) and not Enhanced customer due diligence.
+CDD is initially comprised of the two stage process of first obtaining the required personal identification details of the prospective customer (name, address, date of birth) using an effective and reliable customer registration process, and then verifying that identity using 'reliable and independent' means, including databases, documents or other supplementary methods of confirming/assuring identity and electronic identification as set out in the Electronic Identification Regulation.
+S.10 and S.11 POCA indicate that this level of customer due diligence is the start of the due diligence process.
+Completing CDD is necessary but not sufficient 'clearance' for remote gambling customers.
+CDD actions must be recorded and retained beyond the lifetime of the account in accordance with the provisions of POCA.
+The relevant period is five years beginning on the date an occasional transaction is completed or the business relationship ends. - 6.4 'Enhanced' Customer Due Diligence (EDD).
+S.17 & 18 POCA require all remote gambling customers to be subject to an EDD process if they make a deposit.
+Historically, (S.18 of POCA and the 3MLD from where this requirement derived) indicated that EDD is initial Customer Due Diligence, plus an additional third stage, that includes:

-- i. undertaking additional identification checks; or - ii. supplementary measures to verify or certify documents; or - iii. ensuring that payments from or to the customer are from/to a bank account in his name.
+i. undertaking additional identification checks; or

+ii. supplementary measures to verify or certify documents; or iii. ensuring that payments from or to the customer are from/to a bank account in his name.

 This requirement continues for non-face-to-face customers under S.18 POCA.

 The Joint Committee of the three EU supervisory authorities for financial services published guidance in 2018 for that sector which provides extensive commentary on EDD practices (cf. paragraphs 60 and 75 to end in particular):

-https://esas-joint-

-committee.europa.eu/Publications/Guidelines/Guidelines%20on%20Risk%20Factors_EN_04 -01-2018.pdf
+https://esas-joint-committee.europa.eu/Publications/Guidelines/Guidelines%20on%20Risk%20Factors_EN_04 -01-2018.pdf